OPAL - Outdoor Play and Learning

 At St Peter’s we believe that all children and young people have the right to play and the right to learn as enshrined in the UN Convention on the Rights of Children.
 Playing outdoors enhances learning and is fundamental for children and young people to thrive in health, wellbeing and development.
 It is our responsibility to support and enable all of our pupils to access our diverse greenspaces and natural landscapes and to empower them to enjoy these spaces for the purposes of playing and learning.

-To this end, we implemented the OPAL Primary Programme and have gone from strength to strength ever since.
+To this end, we implemented the OPAL Primary Programme in 2017 and have gone from strength to strength ever since.
 We adopt an ‘access all areas, in all weathers’ approach, where pupils have access to rich and varied environments and a wealth of play opportunities through a wide range of play equipment, small and large loose parts and much, much more.

-With the warm weather we've had, the children have been enjoying playing in all the different OPAL zones.
-They have been making campfires in the forest school area, rolling down the bank inside a water butt, playing with the Barbie dolls and arts and crafts in the quiet area, building sandcastles in the sand pit and making bases and obstacle courses with the donations of tyres and pallets we received from local companies.
+The children have been enjoying playing in all the different OPAL zones.
+They have been making campfires in the forest school area, rolling down the bank inside a water butt, playing with the Barbie dolls in the quiet area, dancing and playing musical instruments in the music zone, building sandcastles in the sand pit and making bases and obstacle courses with crates, tyres and pallets.
 They are LOVING OPAL.
-As a result of this, we'd love you to experience OPAL too, so, starting next Monday (20th May 2019) until the end of the summer term, parents/carers are invited to 'Stay and Play' with your children from 3.15pm - 4pm every Monday and Friday.
-This will be unsupervised play - all we ask is that you follow these simple rules:

 1. Sign the sheet in the main office to say you are staying (this is so we know who is on site) and sign it again when you are leaving (so we know you have left!).